dribnet/purvs/README.md

 So because im in austria right now i thought i would try using photos i have taken while here

 tried two different pictures each with only one mask so far - now im going to change the effects before i experiment with multiple masks

+Changing shapes and stroke, now im going to work on multiple masks everything unmasked is foreground